-One of the most misunderstood countries ever, along with amazing Iran, Lebanon is my favorite in the Middle East.
+One of the most misunderstood countries ever, along with amazing Iran, Lebanon is my favorite destination in the Middle East.

 From amazing ancient and modern history to cultural sites, awesome food and a capital with a great social life, Lebanon is the ultimate country for anyone interested in politics, history and exploring a real off the beaten track destination.